tldr-pages/tldr/pages/linux/arithmetic.md

 `arithmetic`

-- Specify one or more arithmetic operation symbols to get problems on them:
+- Specify one or more arithmetic [o]peration symbols to get problems on them:

 `arithmetic -o {{+|-|x|/}}`